Comparing Sicily vs Malta: Choosing Your Mediterranean Escape

 • B&B Santa Caterina is an inexpensive place with vintage charm in the city centre.

 • BnB Casa Rossa in Monreale just outside Palermo, offers both BnB rooms and apartments that are good for couples and families.
-It is in a beautiful area with a view of Palermo and a 20 minute walk away from the Monreale Cathedral.
+It is in a beautiful area with a view of Palermo and a 20 minute walk away from the Monreale Cathedral – a significant cultural and historical site in Sicily.
+(Free audio guide for the Monreale Cathedral)

 The Baroque towns in the east requires some travel to get to Catania which is the main hub for public transport and tours.
 The closest town to Catania is Syracusa and Ortigia which is just over one hour away by train.